cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 Workshops and interviews work, but they don’t scale well — and they often miss the small decisions, exceptions, and workarounds that make up real day-to-day effort.

-We started exploring how AI could help here, not by automating decisions, but by making it easier for business users to **externalize how their work is actually done**.
+I started exploring how AI could help here, not by automating decisions, but by making it easier for business users to **externalize how their work is actually done**.

-Instead of asking people to write process documentation, we let them **talk**.
+Instead of asking people to write process documentation, I let them **talk**.

 When someone runs a repetitive task, they can describe the steps out loud, in their own words.
 AI turns that voice input into simple, structured markdown: